What is Exotropia (Eyes Turning Outward)?

 Exotropia is a common condition.
-It comprises 25% of all ocular misalignment cases in young children.
-While it could happen periodically (e.g., intermittent exotropia), it could also be constant.
+It accounts for 25 percent of all ocular misalignment cases in young children.3

+While it could happen periodically, it could also be constant.
 However, it is more typical to find exotropia developed while a child is 1 to 4 years old.

 If a person has sensory exotropia, the eye may suffer from poor vision or blindness.
 It will also turn outward.

-Other times, the eyes are straight, and there is no apparent indication of the condition.
-Family members or friends may observe the exotropia when the person with the condition is either tired or daydreaming.
+Other times, the eyes are straight.
+During these times, there is no apparent suggestion of the condition.
+Family members or friends may observe the exotropia when the person with the disorder is either tired or daydreaming.

-Also, intermittent exotropia may be more noticeable when the person looks at distant objects.
+Intermittent exotropia may be more noticeable when the person looks at distant objects.

 Some may refer to congenital exotropia as infantile exotropia.
 This outward turning of the eyes is present since birth or during early infancy.

 While esotropia is more common in infants, a pediatric ophthalmologist should assess constant exotropia.
 The latter condition may link with an underlying medical condition.

 4. Alternating Exotropia

 People with an alternating exotropia have an outward eye turn that alternates both eyes.
 The condition can be constant or intermittent.
 It varies in degree of severity.